TULiberalArts/Psychology/pages/graduate.md

 - [Developmental Psychology](https://develop.cla.temple.edu/psychology/graduate/developmental-psychology)<br>
 - [Social Psychology](https://develop.cla.temple.edu/psychology/graduate/social-psychology)<br>

 Students are ultimately accepted into specific programs.
-However, all Ph.D. applicants must meet the requirements for admission.
+However, all PhD applicants must meet the requirements for admission.
 Please visit the [Psychology Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/psychology) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 ## Careers
-Individuals earning Ph.D. degrees in Psychology have moved on to a variety of interesting and fulfilling positions.
+Individuals earning PhD degrees in Psychology have moved on to a variety of interesting and fulfilling positions.
 We have been consistently successful in placing our graduates in the types of positions they were hoping to obtain.
-Currently, it is typical for most individuals with newly-earned Psychology Ph.D. degrees to go on to postdoctoral research positions, and this holds for our students.
-Many of our graduates secure prestigious postdoctoral positions, where they bring their skills and knowledge to the highest levels.
+Currently, it is typical for most individuals with newly earned Psychology PhD degrees to go on to postdoctoral research positions, and this holds for our students.
+Many of our graduates secure prestigious postdoctoral positions where they bring their skills and knowledge to the highest levels.
 Many of those students then obtain faculty positions at well-known institutions, where they carry out cutting-edge research in diverse areas from behavioral neuroscience to clinical science.
 Other students obtain research positions in various industries.

 **_For questions related to the graduate program offerings in general, please contact:_**